tddg/cs571-spring20/proj0b.md

 5. Make sure that your new kernel runs and displays the new message.

+6. Commit your updates to your private GitLab repository.

-6. Once your kernel builds, script a session demonstrating a config and build of your modified kernel.
+7. Once your kernel builds, script a session demonstrating a config and build of your modified kernel.
 Call the output of this script session `newbuild.script`.